 If you are a business owner, you probably don’t really need caffeine in the morning to get your heart pumping.
 The very thought of daily challenges is enough.

 Recently, troubles and tough challenges have targeted restoration contractors, although carpet cleaners have seen their fair share in the past.

-That’s what I observed recently at the Restoration Industry Association's (RIA) 69th annual International Restoration Convention and Industry Expo in Orlando last week.
+That’s what I observed recently at the Restoration Industry Association's (RIA) 69th annual International Restoration Convention and Industry Expo in Orlando.